Why It Takes Time: The Hair Growth Cycles

-I know for me if I ever have had surgery pr have been under anesthesia in the upcoming weeks around 2-3 months later I will have increased hair fall (and really dry brittle hair).
-Anesthisia comes out in our hair skin and nails but that’s for another blog post.
+I know for me, if I ever have surgery or have been under anesthesia, around 2-3 months later I’ll have increased hair fall (and really dry, brittle hair).
+Anesthesia shows up in our hair, skin, and nails, but that’s for a different blog post.

-Be willing to put in the work on your scalp care.
-Your hair is your garden, it will grow
+So be patient, be consistent, be realistic, let go of the results, and be willing to put in the work on your scalp care.
+Your hair is your garden; it will grow.